Modify Student Courses

 Repeat Course Option

 If a student repeats a course in which a “D” or “F” was earned on the first attempt; the student may request that only the better grade be counted in computing their cumulative GPA.
 This option can be used for the removal of only one grade of “D” or “F” and the subsequent credit hours per course from the computation of the cumulative GPA.
 However, the removed grade will still appear on the student’s academic record but will not influence their GPA.
 This option is not available for graduate courses.
-A Historical Repeat Form must be submitted in order to request the repeat course option.
+A Historical Repeat Course Option form must be submitted in order to request the repeat course option.

 A hold is a block that prevents students from either registering for classes, accessing their student records, or both.
 Students may view their holds on-line via eServices.
 To get a hold removed students must contact the department that placed the hold and make arrangements to have it removed.
 If a student has a hold that prevents registration and wishes to drop or withdraw from courses, they must go in person to the Student Services Center in Harris Hall.